ttnghia/RealTimeFluidRendering/README.md

 ...frame.%4d.pos
 ```

-**viz_info.txt** file contains simulation (number of particles, particle radius etc) and rendering information (light position, camera position etc), which can be inferred easily.
+**viz_info.txt** file contains simulation (number of particles, particle radius etc) and rendering information (light position, camera position etc), which can be inferred easily from the existing examples.

 **FluidFrame/frame.%4d.pos** files contain particle positions, which have the following format:
 ```